 Somerset lawyer, James McNally, known to some simply as the dog bite solicitor, is back in the news

-Devon Live is reporting a news story featuring a case that is being handled by Somerset lawyer, James McNally.
+Devon Live is reporting a news story featuring a case that is being handled by Somerset lawyer, James McNally AKA the dog bite solicitor.

-James is a partner in Slee Blackwell Solicitors.
+James is a partner in Slee Blackwell Solicitors and was named the Devon and Somerset Law Society Solicitor of the Year 2024.
 He is based at the firm’s Taunton office.
-The practice has four other offices in Devon.
+The practice has six further offices in Devon.

-The case attracting nation publicity involves a four-year-old girl who was bitten on the face in her local park by a terrier.
+The case attracting national publicity involves a four-year-old girl who was bitten on the face in her local park by a terrier.

 Her parents asked the dog’s owner if it was safe for her to touch his dog and were assured that it was, “fine” to do so.
 But as she bent down to pet the dog it suddenly bit her face.